kristopherbullinger/redfield/wireformat_specification.md

 }
 ```
 #### Redfield
-Byte arrays are represented as a `u32` indicating the length in bytes of the data, followed by the bytes.
+Byte arrays are represented as an unsigned integer indicating the length in bytes of the data, followed by the bytes.
+The length is indicated with a 1-, 2-, or 4-byte integer depending on the wire type for the field.
+Refer to the table at the top of this document.
 #### JSON
 Byte arrays are encoded as URL-safe[^1], percent-padded base64 strings.